 In addition, extended periods of drought could reduce water availability for hydropower generation, particularly in parts of the land projected to be heavily hit by increased temperatures, which are also origins of significant rivers in the country.

-In order to face climate change impacts on the energy sector, the adaptation strategy set as part of the NAP 2020-2030 aims to improve energy efficiency and conservation and develop Liberia’s domestic energy resources to facilitate private sector participation and investment in the new low-carbon energy sector.
+To face climate change impacts on the energy sector, the adaptation strategy set as part of the NAP 2020-2030 aims to improve energy efficiency and conservation and develop Liberia’s domestic energy resources to facilitate private sector participation and investment in the new low-carbon energy sector.
 This adaptation strategy includes the following steps :

 Establish and promote a robust national program on solar energy (e.g., hybrid systems, installation of solar panels, promotion of solar street lighting, etc.) and other energy-efficient lighting technologies;